 The GAP (Grocery Assistance Program) will not reduce monthly allotments to Community Cupboard recipients or take anything from existing programs.
 Generous donations of fresh meats, dairy, and produce from WalMart and Food Lion allow us this opportunity to share with neighbors who have significant needs that are not currently being served.

-We are a powerful and caring community and we can fill the GAP.
+We are a powerful and caring community and we are working to fill the GAP.

 "Donate Now" has arrived at LCRC!
 We are now able to process donations online through PayPal.
 You don't need a PayPal account to use this feature.
 Just click the "Donate" button below to get started!